giulnicole/MixedUp/README.md

 # MixedUp

-Repository of self-made functions and reminder for analyses' steps you may need

-Please have a look and take care!
+A personal repository of custom R functions and structured reminders to streamline and document recurring analysis workflows.
+This package serves as a toolkit and checklist for commonly used analytical steps, helping ensure consistency, reproducibility, and efficiency in your data analysis pipeline.